 Oestrogen is vital for the natural lubrication of the vagina and as levels decline you may experience vaginal dryness, vaginal skin thinning and discomfort/inflammation.
 You may also experience increased urinary tract infections (UTI’s), stress incontinence, weight changes as metabolism begins to slow down and joint discomfort.

 Skin quality is influenced by oestrogen by maintaining collagen production and thickness to maintain a youthful appearance.
-As as oestrogen levels decline, the skin changes and becomes more dry, thin and skin laxity occurs which accelerates the appearance of ageing.
+As oestrogen levels decline, the skin changes and becomes more dry, thin and skin laxity occurs which accelerates the appearance of ageing.

 Oestrogen is vital for bone health.
 When this hormone declines, bones become weaker and the risk of bone loss and osteoporosis increases.
-Oestrogen is also important for managing cholesterol in the lever to protect the heart.
+Oestrogen is also important for managing cholesterol in the liver to protect the heart.
 After menopause, cardiovascular problems become more of a risk if health is not managed optimally.

 Common symptoms of menopause include:

-ⒸBodyvie Limited 1999 - 2020 All rights reserved.
+ⒸBodyvie Limited 1999 - 2023 All rights reserved.
 All trademarks acknowledged.